Ricardomol/pazdera.github.io/_posts/2014-01-25-word-wrap-in-ruby.md

 After that, the most convenient way of accessing this functionality is via the **String** class extensions **#wrap** and **#fit**.
-The former does wrapping only, the later one adds the exact fit (the difference is explained bellow).
+The former does wrapping only, the later one adds the exact fit (the difference is explained below).
 Again, a couple of example follow.

 {% highlight ruby %}